Drishya 2: Reception

-The film received positive reviews from critics, who called it a decent remake of the original.
+The film received positive reviews from critics.

-Sunayana Suresh of the Times of India wrote, "Drishya 2 is a good attempt and technically sound, thanks to the top-notch technical crew."
-The New Indian Express gave it a rating of 3/5 and wrote, "Drishya 2 is a faithful remake, making it for a good family outing."
+Sunayana Suresh of The Times of India gave 3.5/5 stars and wrote, "Drishya 2 is a good attempt and technically sound, thanks to the top-notch technical crew".
+The New Indian Express gave 3/5 stars and wrote, "Drishya 2 is a faithful remake, making it for a good family outing."
+ZEE5 called it a realistic recreation that will keep you fascinated.